The 12 Best Things to Do in Bucharest: Must-See Attractions

 After you visit the two castles, you’ll be given free roam to experience the Old Town of Brasov, a medieval Old Town filled with cobbled streets, stunning architecture and quaint surroundings.
 I couldn’t recommend it enough!

-Frequently asked questions best things to do in Bucharest
+FAQ’s on the best things to do in Bucharest

 How many days do I need for Bucharest?